Tupelo Data Room

 Cofounder & CEO

-Key diligence, valuation, financing, and transition considerations for buyers evaluating pizza restaurants acquisitions.
+Key diligence, valuation, financing, and transition considerations for buyers evaluating pizza shop acquisitions.

 The Pizza Business Model: Why It Works and When It Doesn't